How much is too much?

 Number of inserts per seconds

 For usual (non async) inserts - dozen is enough.
-Every insert creates a part, if you will create parts too often, clickhouse will not be able to merge them and you will be getting ’too many parts’.
+Every insert creates a part, if you will create parts too often, ClickHouse will not be able to merge them and you will be getting ’too many parts’.

 Number of columns in the table